zammad/zammad-org/src/sr/reference/console.md

 ### Rails Console Safe Mode

-Normally, starting Rails console requires certain third-party services to be up and running.
+Normally, starting Rails console requires certain third party services to be up and running.
 You may receive errors and console will refuse to start in case they are not available.